QMArcheryClub/QMArcheryClub.github.io/goPages/README.md

 # Go Pages
 The program made here (currently unmade) will compile the pages in the `templates` folder and write to the `docs` folder.
+Template system will be made using [golang html templates](https://pkg.go.dev/html/template)

 It will use the `rankings.csv` file to add items to the database, and from the database it will construct the `rankings.html` page.